Dealing with jaundice in newborns

 don't trust

-If the jaundice is more severe, your doctor will usually advise light
+If the jaundice is more severe, your doctor may advise light

 therapy, or photo therapy.